q5sys/blog/bio.md

 ### About

-I was first introduced to Open Source Software by a friend in 1994 who gifted a machine with Slackware installed on it.
-From that point on I was hooked.
-I bounced around between the Slackware and SuSe communitues before finally finding a home within the Puppy Linux community.
-I became involved in the Puppy Linux Project in 2008 and have been a member of that community ever since.
-I have worked in IT most of my adult life, aside from a short stint in the USAF.
+I was first introduced to Open Source Software by a friend in 1994 who gifted a machine with Slackware installed on it, from that point on I was hooked.
+Aside from a short stint in the USAF and later as a gov contractor, I have worked most of my adult life in IT.
+Over the years bounced around between the Slackware and SuSe communitues before finally finding a home within the Puppy Linux community in 2008 and eventually becoming a developer.
 In 2011, I co-founded Obsidian Security Services, a small security consulting firm providing boutique services to business clients.
 In 2013, I joined the ranks of Jupiter Broadcasting as a producer for the largest and continually running Linux podcast, 'Linux Action Show' and its spin off show 'Linux Unplugged' and become the producer of BSD Now in 2015.
 Most recently, I worked for iXsystems, the company behind FreeNAS - 'The World's #1 Storage OS', from 2016 up through 2018.

 Having been a passionate Open Source Software community member since the mid 90s and a developer for many years, I enjoy focusing on community engagement and community support.
 I am highly interested in community engagement through offering community outreach, support and education as well as bug testing and feature development.